scilus/nf-scil/README.md

 working and that codes follows standards.
 It's the perfect place to get new tools added to our containers, if need be !

-Once we have LGTM has been declared, you'll need to do a last step to update the `main` with your test.
+Once LGTM has been declared, you'll need to do a last step to update the `main` with your test data.
 Go in the `tests/config/test_data.config` file and change all references to your branch so it points to `main`.
 Then wave to the maintainers and look at your hard work paying off.
 PR merged !